Aravinda89/Project-Portfolio/README.md

 ## Projects

+### 🌿 **Organelle Genome Assembly Project**

+- Worked with researchers to set up and run the [**Organelle Genome Assembly Toolkit**](https://github.com/Kinggerm/GetOrganelle) to assemble organelle genomes from real plant genomic data.
+- The project aimed to help extract and analyze mitochondrial and chloroplast DNA, essential for understanding plant evolution, genetic diversity, and improving crop varieties.
+- Docker, Conda, GetOrganelle Toolkit, SPAdes, Ubuntu 20.04, Bioinformatics

+### 🔍 **What I Did:**
+- Set up a **Conda** environment with all necessary dependencies inside a **Docker** container.
+- Fixed installation and runtime issues for smooth execution.
+- Prepared the genomic dataset for analysis.
+- Successfully ran the genome assembly algorithm.
+- Generated and validated the final organelle genome sequences.

+---

 **🎵 Music Creation Using AI Tools**

 - Created songs from lyrics and composed instrumental tracks tailored to various needs.